 The Russian president`s comments raise the prospect of a longer extension than others have mentioned.
 Saudi Energy Minister Khalid al-Falih and other OPEC ministers have suggested prolonging the deal by months but not until the end of 2018.

-The participants in the output deal are showing more confidence that the supply cuts, which began in January, are starting to erode a glut.
+The participants are showing more confidence that the supply cuts, which began in January, are starting to erode a glut.
 With help also from rising demand, oil last week reached almost $60 a barrel, its highest in more than two years.

 Putin said he expected the world oil market soon to be balanced.
 Oil, which began to slide from more than $100 in mid-2014 due to excess supply, was trading just below $56 on Wednesday.